jedevc/fyp-report/report.md

 # Introduction

-TODO

-- Explain context of CTF competitions
-- Explain automatic flag generation
-- Explain the broad strokes design and differences of this approach to other approaches
+... explaining CTFs

+Additionally, the academic use of jeopardy-style CTFs in learning environments has been extensively recognized, with inter-university competitions such as C2C [@c2c], Inter-Ace [@interace] and it's many spiritual successors such as HECC [@hecc], attracting a wide-array of industry sponsorship and interest including from government institutions.
+CTFs have also seen use in classroom settings, both at the undergraduate level with exercises and assignments gamified such as with the University of Birmingham's security module [@bham-vm2], and secondary school level with NCSC-supported programs such as CyberFirst [@cyberfirst].

+However, while CTFs have become more and more widespread, few innovations have changed how they are fundamentally run - while a number of software platforms for hosting scoreboard software have been developed, very little effort has been made to standardize the process by which challenges are developed and hosted.
+This means that for every CTF, challenges must be painstakingly developed one-by-one, with little ability to reuse challenges from previous competitions.
+Cheating in the form of "flag-sharing" has also become an increasing cause for concern, with this allowing teams to gain unfair advantages, or students to plagarize results, while remaining difficult to detect by organizers.

+One approach taken by many competitions is to introduce flag randomization, so that flags valid for one team/individual are not valid for others.
+Recent innovations have led to the extension of this approach to introduce random variation into the structure of the challenges themselves, so that each team receives it's own unique copy of the challenge, and challenges can even be reused between yearly competitions.

+In this report, we present our take on challenge randomization, specifically in relation to binary-focused challenges.
+We introduce `vulnspec`, a Domain-Specific programming language with the ability to easily encode vulnerabilities and functionality for powerful memory layout and control flow graph randomization and manipulation.
+We explain both the design and implementation decisions as well as the technical details of our approach, and evaluate our success using a mini-CTF and survey to get player's opinions of the generated challenges.

 ## Problem statement

-The current process for building Capture the Flag competitions specifically in the context of binary exploitation and reverse engineering challenges, is highly manual, requiring careful and painstaking work to produce interesting, different and challenging puzzles.
+As previously stated, the current process for building Capture the Flag competitions is highly manual, requiring careful and complex work to produce interesting, different and challenging puzzles.
 Despite the effort, however, the output of this design is often a single challenge binary, with only a single solution.

-This binary suffers from a lack of exploitation variety, leading to an increased opportunity for CTF players to illegally share solutions.
+This binary suffers from a lack of exploit variety, leading to an increased opportunity for CTF players to illegally share solutions.
 Some significant effort has been made to prevent this form of cheating, preventing flag-sharing by randomizing flags, and has shown successful results - however, some cheating may still go unnoticed, due to the more complex "solve-sharing", in which players share detailed writeups or solve scripts with each other, allowing them to gain different flags, but using the same technique.
 We want to provide a way to mitigate against this more advanced form of cheating.

 Additionally, the binary only represents a single challenge - an interesting puzzle can only be solved once, and not over and over again.
-By introducing a high level of random variation into the challenge as part of it's design and build process, we can output multiple challenge binaries, with slightly different solutions.
+We want to introduce random variation into the challenge as part of it's design and build process, so that we can output multiple challenge binaries, with different solutions.
 This allows players to practice a single technique multiple times, to enhance understanding of the underlying concepts.

-Finally, we want to create an environment for a challenge designer to efficiently and easily create new binary challenges, at a higher level than manually writing C code.
+Finally, we want to create an environment for a challenge designer to easily and efficiently create new binary challenges, at a higher level than manually writing C code.
 Ideally, such an environment would allow for easy construction of vulnerable primitives, such as specifying memory layouts and general control flow, while providing a level of abstraction over writing plain C code.

 ## Related work